YashuChhikara/lru-page-replacement/README.md

 This repository contains an implementation of the Least Recently Used (LRU) page replacement algorithm using the C programming language.
-It simulates how an operating system replaces memory pages based on their usage history.
+Internally, the program uses a matrix (2D array) to keep track of page values and the positions of their most recent use within the reference string.
+This allows the algorithm to determine the least recently used page efficiently without maintaining complex timestamps or additional data structures.

 ## Description